 University Policies

 Students with Disabilities: Upon identifying themselves to the instructor and the university, students with disabilities will receive reasonable accommodation for learning and evaluation.
 For more information, contact Services to Students with Disabilities in the University Library, Room 1202 (278-2811).

+Financial Aid Satisfactory Academic Progress Standards and Appeals Process:

+https://studentaffairs.fresnostate.edu/financialaid/policies/sap/index.html

 The following University policies can be found on the web at: